 PALLETIZE FREIGHT: Affix freight to a pallet.
 Pallets help keep loose freight together to prevent shifting on the dock or in transit and allow for the safest and most effective handling of freight.

 RECOMMENDED PALLET STRUCTURE: 40-42″ W x 48″ L, standard industry size, four-way entry, compatible with common freight handling equipment.
-Do not use pallets which have been damaged or have deteriorated in quality.
+Do not use pallets that have been damaged or have deteriorated in quality.

-FREIGHT HANDLING EQUIPMENT: Forklifts and pallet jacks are the most commonly used equipment to load and unload freight.
-Shipments built on pallets facilitate safe, efficient, and damage free handling.
+FREIGHT HANDLING EQUIPMENT: Forklifts and pallet jacks are the most commonly used equipment to load and unload the freight.
+Shipments built on pallets facilitate safe, efficient, and damage-free handling.

 Shrink wrap also helps adhere freight to a pallet.
 Tie shrink wrap to the pallet and begin wrapping your freight starting at the bottom of the pallet.
 Tightly wrap completely around the pallet at the bottom, then middle, then finish at the top.
 For the ultimate shrink wrap protection, double wrap freight in the opposite direction, also beginning at the bottom with shrink wrap tied to the pallet.

 To be accepted for transportation, freight must be marked clearly with shipping labels.
-Here’s a couple things to remember: Ensure labels are properly affixed to freight, clearly labeled, and/or tag freight; and affix labels at the top, side, or end of freight; ensure that labels secured to freight with adhesive or metal staples.
-Also, each package or loose piece of freight should be marked clearly and indicate the following: Shipper and consignee name, phone number, and address
+Here are a couple of things to remember: Ensure labels are properly affixed to freight, clearly labeled, and/or tag freight; and affix labels at the top, side, or end of freight; ensure that labels are secured to freight with adhesive or metal staples.
+Also, each package or lose piece of freight should be marked clearly and indicate the following: Shipper and consignee name, phone number, and address

 METAL FREIGHT: Fluctuating temperatures can cause labels to peel off metal freight and tags may fall off during loading and unloading.
 Use a metal or paint marker to identify and label steel or other metal freight.
 Finally, include the PRO number, purchasing order (PO) number, or other identifying information to enable all shipment handlers to identify.